 The Company entered into a license agreement (the "IMG License Agreement") with Innovative Materials Group, LLC ("IMG"), a California limited liability company which is majority owned by Mr. Kang, a former Chief Executive Officer and former Chairman of the Company, to license certain patents and technical information for the limited purpose of manufacturing certain licensed products with the Company's first generation die cast machines.
-The IMG License Agreement granted a non-exclusive license to certain product categories and obligated IMG to pay the Company a running royalty based on its sales of licensed products through August 5, 2021.
-The Company recognized \$5 and \$0 in royalty revenues from IMG during the nine months ended September 30, 2014 and September 30, 2013, respectively.
+The IMG License Agreement granted a non-exclusive license to certain product categories, as well as an exclusive license to specific types of consumer eyewear products and obligated IMG to pay the Company a running royalty based on its sales of licensed products through August 5, 2021.
+The Company recognized \$0 and \$4 in royalty revenues from IMG during the three months ended March 31, 2015, and March 31, 2014, respectively.